After I wrote about what no one tells grandparents raising grandchildren, many of you reached out and asked the same question:

 If you are a grandparent raising grandchildren and you are tired, know this: you are not alone, and you are doing sacred work.

 Start with one day.
-Start with one breath.
-Start today.
+Take one breath.
+Then begin today.

 You have already shown up for them in the hardest way.
 Now let’s make the rest of the journey calmer and more connected.